RuanMiguel-DRD/Termux-Update/README.md

 ### Version control

 The script will always download the latest released version of the programs, regardless of whether they are unstable, incompatible with your Android version or incompatible with your architecture

+### Execution speed

+The speed of the program is directly linked to your internet speed, and if you run it without using the `-s` argument to skip the version comparison, it may take a little longer, because to check the current version of your programs, you need to run the `termux-info` command, and it takes a little while